-Oh well, not a big deal... not anything cataclysmic, just one of those wierd things I've learned simply to accept.
+Oh well, not a big deal.
+Not anything cataclysmic, just one of those strange but true things I've learned simply to accept.

 Not a good sign.

-After handing him vitamins and hot packs for his face and cleaning out the humidifier (after boiling water for the filter) and getting it going (and flinging Tom's decluttering boxes out of the cozy room so that I could actually walk around in there), well, I ran to the store (a brisk 12 degrees outside) for some flavored seltzer water for his stomach and some papaya enzyme for his head pain and while I was there, insulin for Lennon The Cat...
+After handing him vitamins and hot packs for his face and cleaning out the humidifier (after boiling water for the filter) and getting it going (and flinging Tom's decluttering boxes out of the cozy room so that I could actually walk around), well, I ran to the store (a brisk 12 degrees outside) for some flavored seltzer water for his stomach and some papaya enzyme for his head pain and while I was there, insulin for Lennon The Cat.

-The things we do for each other...
-And isn't it wild how these things happen while we are most unprepared for them?
+The things we do for each other.
+And isn't it wild how these things happen while we are most unprepared?

 And we are at an incredible, balmy 30 degrees today(!)